All Products

 ......

-Metric dimensions can provide richer information.
-You can use these dimensions to filter for target metrics in Prometheus.
-For example, you can use the source_app dimension to filter for metrics where the request client is a specific application.
+Metric dimensions add labels to each metric, giving you finer-grained filtering in Prometheus.
+For example, use the source_app dimension to filter metrics by the originating application.

 Edit default dimensions

-1. In the Metric Settings area, in the Client-side Metrics (Gateway and Sidecar Outbound) or Server-side Metrics (Sidecar Inbound) column, click Edit dimension for the enabled metric.
+1. In the Metric Settings area, under Client-side Metrics (Gateway and Sidecar Outbound) or Server-side Metrics (Sidecar Inbound), click Edit dimension for the target metric.

-2. In the Customize CLIENT dimension configuration or Customize SERVER dimension configuration dialog box, select or deselect the metric dimensions that you want to export, and click Submit.
+2. In the Customize CLIENT dimension configuration or Customize SERVER dimension configuration dialog box, select or deselect dimensions, and then click Submit.

 istio_request_bytes_sum{reporter="destination",source_workload="istio-ingressgateway",source_canonical_service="unknown",source_canonical_revision="latest",source_workload_namespace="istio-system",source_principal="spiffe://cluster.local/ns/istio-system/sa/istio-ingressgateway",source_app="istio-ingressgateway",source_version="unknown",source_cluster="c479fc4abd2734bfaaa54e9e36fb26c01",destination_workload="httpbin",destination_workload_namespace="default",destination_principal="spiffe://cluster.local/ns/default/sa/httpbin",destination_app="httpbin",destination_version="v1",destination_service="httpbin.default.svc.cluster.local",destination_canonical_service="httpbin",destination_canonical_revision="v1",destination_service_name="httpbin",destination_service_namespace="default",destination_cluster="c479fc4abd2734bfaaa54e9e36fb26c01",request_protocol="http",response_code="200",grpc_response_status="",response_flags="-",connection_security_policy="mutual_tls"} 18000